Andrettin/Wyrmsun/readme.txt

 - Added "The Mastersmith Brothers" dwarven side-quest, in which the player has the objective of recruiting Brokk and Eitri.
 - The "Treasures of Svarinshaug" quest is now a dwarven side-quest accessible in the scenario mode, instead of a mission.

+* Units
+- Added +1 damage to the dwarven Scout, Pathfinder, Explorer and Gryphon Rider.

 -----------------------------------------------------------------------
 - 3.1.0
 -----------------------------------------------------------------------